radio-astro-tools/tutorials/GettingStartedYT.rst

-If you are you are running yt on a remote machine type Control-C to get out of shell
+If you are you are running yt on a remote machine type ~C to get out of shell

 > -L8888:localhost:8888